A Place To Learn, Not To Get Sick

 Be Toxin Free

-Cleaning is an important part of maintaining a healthy learning environment but you have to be mindful of how you rid you school of germs.
+Cleaning is an important part of maintaining a healthy learning environment but, you have to be mindful of how you rid your school of germs.
 Many cleaning products can be harmful to your staff and students if used improperly.
 It is best to use toxin free and products with low to no VOCs whenever possible to reduce exposure of harsh chemicals for everyone in your school.

 Sustainability goes beyond Green.
 In your school, this can be done through two very important things.
 Firstly, being sustainable can involve having students take part in "sustainable" activities first hand.

 Be Proactive about Health Education

 Teaching students about all aspects of living healthy lifestyles on a regular basis will translate directly to a healthier school environment.
 If students are able to live and practice what they are taught every day it will translate directly to a healthier environment.
 Teach and engage students with these topics and the health of your school will reflect that commitment, but, make sure the areas where they eat, work and play are cleaned and sanitized regularly with toxic free products!

 If you found this article helpful, let us know in the comment section below.
 Also, feel free to share it by clicking the share buttons below.
 Want us to cover another topic related to cleaning, disinfecting and sanitizing solutions?
 If so, then like us, follow us, and post to any of our social media profiles the topic you'd like us to discuss: Facebook GenEonTechnologies